karlwitek/launch_school_rb130/README.md

-Directory rb_130 includes all course exercises and includes other exercises including Ruby Foundation Exercises and Ruby Challenges.
+This repo (launch_school_rb120) includes all course exercises and includes other exercises including Ruby Foundation Exercises and Ruby Challenges.

 Lesson 3 work is the todolist_project remote repo.